root-project/root/documentation/users-guide/Geometry.md

 ### Physical Nodes

-Physical nodes are the actual "touchable" objects in the geometry, representing actually a path of positioned volumes starting witrh the top node: `path=/TOP/A_1/B_4/C_3` , where `A`, `B`, `C` represent names of volumes.
+Physical nodes are the actual "touchable" objects in the geometry, representing actually a path of positioned volumes starting with the top node: `path=/TOP/A_1/B_4/C_3` , where `A`, `B`, `C` represent names of volumes.
 The number of physical nodes is given by the total number of possible of branches in the geometry hierarchy.
 In case of detector